Lingyin Temple: Mahavira Hall

-Hall of Bhaisajyaguru
+Yaoshi Dian

-Further uphill and behind the main hall is the Hall of Bhaisajyaguru (Yàoshī Diàn (藥師殿)), housing a statue of the Bhaisajyaguru Buddha, commonly called the Medicine Buddha.
-Statues of the Bodhisattvas Sūryaprabha and Candraprabha, who are traditionally regarded as the attendants of Bhaisajyaguru, stand on the left and right side of Bhaisajyaguru's statue respectively.
+Further uphill and behind the main hall is the Yaoshi Dian, or the Hall of Bhaisajyaguru (Yàoshī Diàn (藥師殿)), housing a statue of the Buddha Yaoshi, commonly called the Medicine Buddha.
+Statues of the Bodhisattvas Riguang and Yueguang, who are traditionally regarded as the attendants of Yaoshi, stand on the left and right side of Yaoshi's statue respectively.

 Twelve statues of the Twelve Heavenly Generals, who are protective yaksha attendants of Bhaisajyaguru, stand on both sides of the Hall of Bhaisajyaguru, with 6 situated on each side.
-The names of each General along with their associated iconography are: Kumbhira (armed with a yellow vajra), Vajra (armed with a white sword), Mihira (armed with a yellow vajra), Andira (armed with a green mallet), Anila (armed with a red trident), Sandila (armed with a black sword), Indra (armed with a red staff or halberd), Pajra (armed with a red mallet), Makura (armed with a white axe), Kinnara (armed with a yellow rope), Catura (armed with a green mallet), and Vikarala (armed with a red three-pointed vajra).
+The names of each General along with their associated iconography are: Kumbhira (armed with a yellow vajra), Vajra (armed with a white sword), Mihira (armed with a yellow vajra), Andira (armed with a green mallet), Anila (armed with a red trident), Sandila (armed with a black sword), Indra (armed with a red staff or halberd), Pajra (armed with a red mallet), Makura (armed with a white ax), Kinnara (armed with a yellow rope), Catura (armed with a green mallet), and Vikarala (armed with a red three-pointed vajra).